 – the town’s prosperity and vigour by guarding its character and amenities by monitoring planning and the environment;

 – community spirit by organising lectures, visits, newsletters and a website;

 – interest in and the study of local history, including through support of Amersham Museum.

 The full text of the Charity’s GOVERNING DOCUMENT is published below:

 The Society shall be called ‘The Amersham Society’.

-(a) To preserve and improve the character and amenities of Old Amersham and its historical environs, promoting the town’s prosperity and vigour.
+(a) To preserve and improve the character and amenities of the Old Town of Amersham.

 Ordinary membership shall be open to any person upon application.
 Honorary membership may be conferred at the discretion of the Committee.

 4 President and Vice-Presidents